Joh98/Phishy/README.md

 - IP, URL and domain whitelisting
 - Typoswatting detection in domains/subdomains

-**NOTE: The white/blacklists haven't been fleshed out at all as the original project was a PoC.**
+**NOTE: the white/blacklists haven't been fleshed out at all as the original project was a PoC.**
 <br/>
 ### URL Feature Extraction and Classification via ML
 This part of the tool extracts 23 features from the user submitted URL and determines its legitimacy via a supervised Random Tree Model.
 Makes use of the *python-weka-wrapper* library.